mian-ali/GymWebsite/README.md

 ## Gym Fitness Website

-Fitness website to be linked with a fitness app.
-Started as a school project.
+This repository contains the source code for a gym website, implemented as a single page application (SPA) using HTML, CSS, and JavaScript.

 ## Technologies Used: